parthamehta123/Autonomous-Drone-Surveillance-and-Machinery-Maintenance/README.md

 # Object Detection

 **Note:** This is not the optimized Yolov3 code used in project but instead a generic code.
-Its not published due to IP concerns.  <br>
+Its not published due to IP concerns.  <br><br>
 Download the yolov3 weights from https://pjreddie.com/darknet/yolo/ and place it inside the folder yolo-deep_learning
 <br><br>
 Upload images to be tested in yolo-deep_learning/output_aerial folder and run